All for law and law for all: Adaptive RAG Pipeline for Legal Research: Experimental Setup

 \subsection{Information Retrieval}

-\begin{enumerate} \item \textbf{Embedding Model:} We compared three open-source embedding models: \textbf{SBERT} (\texttt{all-mpnet-base-v2}), \textbf{Distilled SBERT} (\texttt{all-MiniLM-L6-v2}), and \textbf{GTE-Large} (\texttt{thenlper/gte-large}) against LegalBenchRAG's \texttt{text-embedding-3-large}.
-These models span a range of scales: \textbf{mpnet-base (110M)} offers high accuracy, \textbf{MiniLM (22M)} is lightweight and efficient, and \textbf{GTE-Large} is optimised for retrieval and reranking in RAG pipelines.
-This selection allowed us to evaluate how model size and design influence retrieval performance. \item \textbf{Pipeline:} The sampled corpus was chunked using \textbf{Naïve} and \textbf{RCTS} methods, embedded with three models, and stored as JSON vectors.
-Queries from the benchmarks were also embedded, and similarity search (\textbf{cosine} and \textbf{BM25}) retrieved the \textbf{top 50 chunks}, referred to as \textbf{unranked} for comparison purposes with \textbf{reranked chunks}.
+\paragraph{Embedding Model:} We compare three open-source embedding models: SBERT (\texttt{all-mpnet-base-v2}), Distilled SBERT (\texttt{all-MiniLM-L6-v2}), and GTE-Large (\texttt{thenlper/gte-large}) against LegalBenchRAG's \texttt{text-embedding-3-large}.
+These models span a range of scales: mpnet-base (110M) offers high accuracy, MiniLM (22M) is lightweight and efficient, and GTE-Large is optimised for retrieval and reranking in RAG pipelines.
+This selection allows us to evaluate how model size and design influence retrieval performance. \paragraph{Pipeline:} The sampled corpus was chunked using Naïve and RCTS methods, embedded with three models, and stored as JSON vectors.
+Queries from the benchmarks were also embedded, and similarity search (cosine and BM25) retrieved the top 50 chunks, referred to as unranked for comparison purposes with reranked chunks.
 However, they are ordered by similarity scores.
-A \textbf{reranker} then reordered these based on query similarity to produce reranked chunks. \textbf{Precision} and \textbf{recall} were calculated by comparing unranked and reranked results against ground truth spans across chunking–embedding–similarity combinations and k-values (1–50).
-Additionally, we tested RetroMAE, a SoTA embedding model from the BERGEN paper \cite{rau2024bergen}, against the best-performing configuration to evaluate its effectiveness in the RAG pipeline. \item \textbf{Evaluation Approach:} Following LegalBenchRAG, we used \textbf{Precision@K} and \textbf{Recall@K} based on \textbf{span overlap}.
-Retrieved chunks were compared to benchmark QA ground truth by file and span alignment.
-Precision was computed as overlap length over chunk length, and recall as overlap over ground truth length.
-With multiple chunks and answers per query, scores were averaged across 194 QA pairs per domain and overall, over varying K-values (see Figure \ref{fig:all_plots_fais}).
-After identifying the best model, we extended the evaluation to include a SoTA method and increased K to 300 for direct comparison with LegalBenchRAG.
-This extended evaluation was run only on the top-performing model due to resource constraints.
+A reranker then reordered these based on query similarity to produce reranked chunks.
+Precision and recall were calculated by comparing unranked and reranked results against ground truth spans across chunking–embedding–similarity combinations and k-values (1–50).
+Additionally, we tested RetroMAE, a SoTA embedding model from the BERGEN paper \cite{rau2024bergen}, against the best-performing configuration to evaluate its effectiveness in the RAG pipeline. \paragraph{Evaluation Approach:} Following LegalBenchRAG, we use Precision@K and Recall@K based on span overlap.
+Retrieved chunks are compared to benchmark QA ground truth by file and span alignment.
+Precision is computed as overlap length over chunk length, and recall as overlap over ground truth length.
+With multiple chunks and answers per query, scores are averaged across 194 QA pairs per domain and overall, over varying K-values (see Figure \ref{fig:all_plots_fais}).
+After identifying the best model, we extend the evaluation to include a SoTA method and increase K to 300 for direct comparison with LegalBenchRAG.
+This extended evaluation is run only on the top-performing model due to resource constraints.